Natural Language Understanding

 Description

-Natural Language Understanding (NLU) is one of the fundamental ability of artificial intelligence systems ( AIS ) that interact and talk to humans.
-Other types of AIS may be able to read and comprehend vast amounts of human language data ( speech, text, or multimedia ), and make sense of it.
-In the first part of the course, we will provide the students with basic knowledge about the natural language structure from the lexicon to the document-level formal models.
-Throughout the lectures and lab sessions, we will present and provide students with the knowledge and hands-on skills of the machine learning models ( symbolic and neural ) and their applications to natural language modeling and understanding.
+Natural Language is the fundamental means by which humans develop at the individual and social levels.
+Natural Language Understanding (NLU) is one of the fundamental capabilities of artificial intelligence systems (AISs).
+NLU enables AISs to comprehend vast amounts and types of natural language sources (speech, text, or multimedia) and to engage in dialogue with humans.
+In the first part of the course, we will provide students with core knowledge of natural language structure and empirical properties, from the lexicon to document-level formal models.
+Throughout the lectures and lab sessions, we will provide students with hands-on skills in machine learning models (symbolic and neural) and their applications to natural language modeling and understanding.

 (Links below require UNITN credentials)